Afrisnake/iNaturalist-Scraper-and-Data-Pipeline/README.md

 - **inat_creds.py**<br/>
 This file must be edited by the user to include a valid iNaturalist *username* and *password*
 - **inat_search_params.py**<br/>
 This editable file is the 'control panel' of the application.
-Users set the values of key variables, which are imported into the main script to control the scrape job.
+User sets the values of key variables, which are imported into the main script to control the scrape job.
 The following variables can be manipulated:
 <pre>
       place_id : int
           Numerical code representing the geographic region for the scrape job